Greetings! Welcome to the home of Trinity Lutheran School on the web. We’re glad you found us!

 In and through all of this, we also teach children how to serve God and neighbor, to lead good, useful, and productive lives.
 Such usefulness and earthly success are not the goal itself, however; rather, they are the results of aiming at a higher goal: knowing God and His works, which are the good, the true, and the beautiful.

 The following analogy helps illustrate this: health is good for its own sake.
 No one asks, “Why do you want to be healthy?”
 It is simply good to be healthy.
-And yet everyone knows that a healthy person is able to do more things than an unhealthy person, and do them better.
+Yet everyone knows that a healthy person is able to do more things than an unhealthy person, and to do them better.
 So it is with the knowledge which is the goal of classical education.
-In fact, we can say that when children study the classical liberal arts, their minds do in fact become truly healthy.
-With this health comes the ability to think critically about whatever practical tasks they are given at school, at home, or in any situation, and make good decisions.
+In fact, when children study the classical liberal arts, their minds become truly healthy.
+With this health comes the ability to think critically about whatever practical tasks they are given at school, at home, or in any situation, and make wise decisions.
 In this way, knowledge equips students to serve their neighbors through their various vocations— and not just in the future, but right now as well.